-For financial assets measured at amortized cost, impairment loss is measured as the difference between the carrying amount and the present value of estimated future cash flows, discounted at the effective rate of interest prevailing upon initial recognition.
+For financial assets measured at amortized cost, impairment loss is measured as the difference between the carrying amount and the present value of estimated future cash flows, discounted at the market rate prevailing upon initial recognition.
 For financial assets with floating interest rates, the effective interest rate at the reporting date is used.